 ‘There’s many who’d kill for command of the Content’.

-You might imagine the festive celebrations at the Godwynne household in 1640 were the most cheerful for years, with Twelfth Night the climax, but the night marks so much that I do not care to remember.
-Crowded, lively, with guests universally adopting the custom of wearing disguise, much of the merriment of the evening resulted from a friendly chaos.
-Wine and ale flowed in civilised moderation, the talk eddying around gossip, commerce, and modest ribaldry.
-Any debate over the discord between King and Parliament was forgotten for the evening, though all knew Henry Godwynne was never a man to take sides - until Parliament hanged my godfather.
+Festive celebrations at our home in Wine Street were the most cheerful for years, with Twelfth Night the climax, though the night also marks so much that I do not care to remember.
+Cramped, lively, with guests universally adopting the custom of wearing disguise, much of the merriment of the evening resulted from a friendly chaos.
+Wine and ale flowed in civilised moderation, the talk eddying around gossip, commerce and modest ribaldry.
+Any debate over the discord between King and Parliament was forgotten for the evening, though all knew Henry Godwynne was not a man to take sides - until Parliament hanged my godfather.

-Negotiating the crowded rooms, I stumbled, momentarily glancing up under the cowls of two monks.
+Negotiating one crowded room, I stumbled, momentarily glancing up under the cowls of two monks.
 I did not recognise the faces but was startled by the eyes; one pair an icy grey and the other as blue as summer sky, a hand gripping my elbow to steady me.
 Then the figures moved on into the throng.
 Only the blue eyes looked back.

 As Midnight chimed, the gathering singing to mark the passing of the season,